Mallor705/MultiScope/README.md

 ---

-## 🚀 Project Status
+## 🚀 Project Status and Compatibility

+You need to have the `steam` and `gamescope` packages native to your distro.
+MultiScope should work fine on systems that can already run `Gamescope` and `Steam` normally, as their default functionality is not altered.

+For window auto-tiling to work properly, it is recommended to use KDE Plasma 6.0 or higher.
+In other DEs, you will need to move the windows yourself.

 MultiScope is under active development; some bugs may still be encountered.

-Regarding compatibility, MultiScope should work well on systems that can already run Gamescope and Steam normally, as their standard operation is not altered.

 If you encounter issues, feel free to share your feedback and report bugs in the [Issues](https://github.com/Mallor705/MultiScope/issues) section.